 A good way to build hype is to give your attendees shareable content - this could be a simple tweet or a branded Facebook graphic that users can share with just a click of a button.
 By creating shareable content related to your event you increase the chance they will share your content with their connections and encourage them to attend your event.

 2. Take advantage of social media

-Promote your event and Virtual Photo Booth on the social media platforms you’re most active on.
+Promote your event and photo booth on the social media platforms you’re most active on.
 Depending on the audience (internal or external) you can easily take advantage of organic or paid promotion.

-Create a custom hashtag for your event in which attendees can include in their shared Virtual Photo Booth selfies - by clicking on that hashtag other users will be able to easily see all the generated content from your booth.
+Create a custom hashtag for your event in which attendees can include in their shared Virtual Photo Booth selfies - by clicking on that hashtag other users will be able to easily see all the generated content from your photo booth app.

 3. Have your internal team get the party started

 Have your internal team - staff, interns, managers, clients, literally anyone you want - take photos in your booth pre-event so your gallery already has awesome content in there to inspire new attendees!

 By having a few (or a bunch - it’s totally up to you) photos already populated in your public gallery it gives attendees an idea of what to expect before they even use your booth - which can instantly relieve any nerves of using an online photo booth for the first time.